A great many scenarios of the origin

 PteridineTP + HCOOH -----> GTP + H2O

 We could then speculate that an autocatalytic process

-permitting synthesis of pteridine (tri) phosphate
+permitting synthesis of pteridine (tri) phosphate could

-of on-going nitrogen fixation.
+side-product of on-going nitrogen fixation.

 This wild speculation would ask for a process

 permitting synthesis of pteridine from peptides.

 Exploration of extant microbial metabolism might give

 clues for the plausibility of such processes.
 The fact

 their structure is already consistent with this

 Conclusion: a future for the origin of life

 Several scientists convincingly proposed that life

 emerged from a surface metabolism, rather than from a

 poisonous broth.
-Granick's approach extensively used the knowledge
+Granick's approach extensively used the

-might therefore provide clues about
+biosynthetic pathways might therefore provide clues about

-hypothesis stating that early metabolism
+hypothesis stating that early metabolism evolved through

-can be appreciated using comparison of enzyme structures in
+appreciated using comparison of enzyme structures in

 living cells.
 Among the most prominent processes are those

-which use tRNA molecules as carrier for homeotopic transformation
+which use tRNA molecules as carrier for homeotopic

+well before translation.
 Peptides are therefore placed in

 coenzymes, allowing their own synthesis.
+Synthesis of

-fixation (for purines and ribose) and from condensation of
+(for purines and ribose) and from condensation of

-aspartate to carbamyl-phosphate (for pyrimidine synthesis).
+aspartate to carbamyl-phosphate (for pyrimidine

-thus solving the chicken and egg
+carrier molecules, thus solving the chicken and egg

 ancestral RNA world.